alexstojda/soen344/README.md

 ### How to setup

 #### Backend
-1. `cd backend`
-2. `virtualenv -p python3 venv`
+2. `virtualenv -p python3 backend/venv`
-3. `source venv/bin/activate`
+3. `source backend/venv/bin/activate`
 4. `pip install -r requirements.txt`

 *Important*: When you add a new package to python:
 - Make sure you are in the (venv) shell when installing
-- Immediately save the new requirements: `pip freeze > backend/requirements.txt`
+- Immediately save the new requirements: `pip freeze > requirements.txt`
+  - Command should be executed from the project root

 #### Frontend
 1. `cd frontend`